jouni-kantola/inline-chunk-manifest-html-webpack-plugin/README.md

   filename: 'manifest.json', // manifest.json is default; matches chunk-manifest-webpack-plugin
   manifestVariable: 'webpackManifest', // webpackManifest is default; matches chunk-manifest-webpack-plugin
-  chunkManifestVariable: 'webpackChunkManifest' // webpackChunkManifest is default; use in html-webpack-plugin template };
+  chunkManifestVariable: 'webpackChunkManifest' // webpackChunkManifest is default; use in html-webpack-plugin template
+  dropAsset: true // false is default; use to skip output of the chunk manifest asset (removes manifest.json) };

 new InlineChunkManifestHtmlWebpackPlugin(inlineChunkManifestConfig)